-My wife and I purchased a semi-detached Victorian property in Denham.
-Conveyancing solicitor acted for me and Bank of Ireland.
-I happened to do a free search for it on the Land Registry database and I saw two entries: one for freehold, another for leasehold under the exact same address.
+My wife and I own a terraced Georgian property in Denham.
+Conveyancing solicitor represented me and Skipton Building Society.
+I did a free Land Registry search last week and there are two entries: the first freehold, another for leasehold with the exact same address.
 I'd like to know for sure, how can I find out??

-You need to read the Freehold register you have again and check the Charges Register for mention of a lease.
-The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Denham and other areas of the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with lenders.
-You can also question the position with your conveyancing practitioner who completed the work.
+You need to assess the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Denham and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with purchasers.
+You can also enquire as to the position with the conveyancing solicitor who conducted the conveyancing.

 You certainly can.
-We are happy to put you in touch with a Denham conveyancing firm who can help.
+We can put you in touch with a Denham conveyancing firm who can help.